abbhinavv/smart-office/readme.md

 - No database required
 - Works well for small internal systems

-### Minimal Editor
+### Document Editor - Minimal Editor

 Used native browser contenteditable instead of complex frameworks to keep the POC lightweight and easy to understand.
 Basic editing is given.
-For advanced editing I will use Quill because of easy to edit for tables, allignment, tabs, lists, fonts etc. It's open, lightweight and offline.
+For advanced editing we can use third party packages because of easy to edit such as headings, bold, tables, allignment, tabs, lists, fonts etc. Because it will give us more advance features to work with.

-### Voice To text (Browser Speech Recognition API)
+### Voice To Text (Browser Speech Recognition API)
 Inbuilt in Modern Browsers(Client Side)

 User clicks “Voice Input” -> Microphone turns ON -> Browser Speech Recognistion in browser listens -> Words are converted to text locally -> Text inserted(using Javascript) into editor at cursor position in editor.

 ### Templates

-Right now a single template is being used, but further more templates such as Letter, Report, Official memo can be added.
+Right now a single template is being used, but further more templates such as Letter, Report, Official memo templates can be added.
-As by using HTML templates are standardized like layout, placeholder fields, predeifined styles.
+As by using HTML templates content inside the templates are standardized like layout, placeholder fields, predeifined styles.
+For standardized format of document, right now we are using HTML to save the document which is easy for the browser to load.
+For printing we are using pdf but later we can implement docx formats too.

 ### PDF Export